-Late in 1988, in a studio in west London, a 19 year old by the name of Jonathan Saul Kane dropped the needle on a copy of ‘The Recluse’ by UK funk group Cymande, snatching a sample of vocalist Jimmy Lindsay crying out, “will the darkness come to set me free, and comfort me?”
+Late in 1988, in a studio in west London, a 19-year-old by the name of Jonathan Saul Kane dropped the needle on a copy of ‘The Recluse’ by UK funk group Cymande, snatching a sample of vocalist Jimmy Lindsay crying out, “will the darkness come to set me free, and comfort me?”
 Cymande disbanded soon after the release of their third album Promised Heights in 1974, and would remain unsung heroes for nearly 50 years, but here they were repurposed nearly a decade and a half later on the inaugural release from Kane’s Depth Charge project.

-Kane weaved Lindsay’s haunting vocal refrain into a tapestry of thundering drums and gut-wrenching sub bass, all bookended with dialogue ripped from a VHS copy of Shaolin Thunderkick by Kung-fu-schlock director Godfrey Ho.
-The eponymous ‘Depth Charge’ dropped on an epic 8 minute 12” in January 1989, sitting snugly on record shelves next to the likes of Coldcut and Fresh 4, but while it caught the ears of kids who were into the UK’s burgeoning beat scene, it was a much darker offering than the dreamy dub-soul coming out of Bristol or the cut-n-paste jams on London’s eclectic dancefloors where you might’ve found Kane himself tearing up the decks at clubs like The WAG or The Mud Club at Heaven.
+Kane weaved Lindsay’s haunting vocal refrain into a tapestry of thundering drums and gut-wrenching sub bass, all bookended with dialogue ripped from a VHS copy of Shaolin Thunderkick by kung fu-schlock director Godfrey Ho.
+The eponymous ‘Depth Charge’ dropped on an epic eight-minute 12” in January 1989, sitting snugly on record shelves next to the likes of Coldcut and Fresh 4, but while it caught the ears of kids who were into the UK’s burgeoning beat scene, it was a much darker offering than the dreamy dub-soul coming out of Bristol or the cut-n-paste jams on London’s eclectic dancefloors where you might’ve found Kane himself tearing up the decks at clubs like The WAG or The Mud Club at Heaven.

 “I got him to do a DJ spot at The Mud Club straight after hearing him play” reminisced Mark Moore in a Facebook post about Kane yesterday.
 The soon-to-be S’Express star had befriended Kane after meeting “randomly in the street” and was soon blown away by his DJ skills back at the young producer’s flat.
 Likewise, Kane’s friend and DJ partner Tim Simenon enlisted his turntable techniques for the album version of ‘Megablast’ on Bomb The Bass’ debut LP; so Kane was already in the charts in 1988, cutting up Fab 5 Freddy’s classic “fresh” sample before he’d even made that first Depth Charge record.
 In fact, that same year, under his DJ pseudonym Grimm Death, Kane released his debut single alongside rapper Joz One on a label which was run from his local record shop, Vinyl Solution on Portobello Road.